carrefinho/forager/docs/build-guide.md

 - Cut two 6mm segments of transparent 3D-printing filament (1.75mm diameter).
    - From the inside, insert one into the slot in the case.
-   - It might need some convincing; use a small pointy tool like an allen key to push it through the hole and then adjust back until it's flush with the case.
+   - It might require some convincing; use a small pointy tool like an allen key to push it through the hole and then adjust back until it's flush with the case.

    ![case light guide 1](/docs/images/build_case_lg_1.jpg)
    ![case light guide 2](/docs/images/build_case_lg_2.jpg)